-🛅 Concordance: D:\My Unitex\English\Corpus\ivanhoe_snt\concord.html  🗖 🖂 ngland which is watered by the river Don, there extended in ancient times a large forest, cover 🔺 extended in ancient times a large forest, covering the greater part of the beautiful hills and 📃 field and the pleasant town of Doncaster{3} The remains of this extensive wood are still to be be seen at the noble seats of Wentworth, of Warncliffe Park, and around Rotherham.(S) Here hau e seats of Wentworth, of Warncliffe Park, and around Rotherham.
-(S) Here haunted of yore the fab of Warncliffe Park, and around Rotherham{3} Here haunted of yore the fabulous Dragon of Wantle d of yore the fabulous Dragon of Wantley; (S) here were fought many of the most desperate battle ttles during the Civil Wars of the Roses ${2}$ (3) and here also flourished in ancient times those ba ent times those bands of gallant outlaws, whose deeds have been rendered so popular in English been rendered so popular in English song (3) Such being our chief scene, the date of our story lish song. {S} Such being our chief scene, the date of our story refers to a period towards the owards the end of the reign of Richard I, when his return from his long captivity had become a wards the end of the reign of Richard I., when his return from his long captivity had become an 🖵 recognizes a determiner followed by a noun.
+🛅 Concordance: D:\My Unitex\English\Corpus\ivanhoe_snt\concord.html ngland which is watered by the river Don, there extended in ancient times a large forest, cover extended in ancient times a large forest, covering the greater part of the beautiful hills and 📃 field and the pleasant town of Doncaster.{3} The remains of this extensive wood are still to be be seen at the noble seats of Wentworth, of Warncliffe Park, and around Rotherham.
+(S) Here hau e seats of Wentworth, of Warncliffe Park, and around Rotherham.
+(S) Here haunted of yore the fab of Warncliffe Park, and around Rotherham.
+(S) Here haunted of yore the fabulous Dragon of Wantle d of yore the fabulous Dragon of Wantley; {S} here were fought many of the most desperate battle ttles during the Civil Wars of the Roses; (S) and here also flourished in ancient times those ba ent times those bands of gallant outlaws, whose deeds have been rendered so popular in English been rendered so popular in English song.
+(S) Such being our chief scene, the date of our story lish song.
+(5) Such being our chief scene, the date of our story refers to a period towards the owards the end of the reign of Richard I., when his return from his long captivity had become a wards the end of the reign of Richard I., when his return from his long captivity had become an and and the of the feigh of Adolate 1.2 when his feath first his forg appointing has become an recognizes a determiner followed by a noun.
 The space can also be used for concatenation, as well as the empty string.
 The following expressions: